vance/angular2-webpack-starter/README.md

+# Vancify, The Conceptual Album Connector

+**Enter two words and it will connect them through album titles on Spotify using a recursive search tactic**

 Vance Forked this from the Angular Quick Start... because this is a quick project.
+Instructions to run and build your local below.